Gauss and p-adic numbers: Comments

 \section{Comments}

 In his article {\em The unpublished Section Eight: On the way to function fields over a finite field} (see \cite[Ch.
 IV]{GSS}), G\"unther Frei pointed out that Gauss was in possession of ``Hensel's Lemma'' for lifting roots of a polynomial modulo a prime number $p$ to roots modulo higher powers of $p$.
-His notebook tells us that, at the same time, he knew how to do basic arithmetic with ``infinite congruences'' ($p$-adic numbers), but that he also could compute square roots, define a $p$-adic logarithm using the Taylor expansion of $\log(1+x)$, and extend it beyond its domain of convergence.
+His notebook reveals that, at the same time, he knew how to do basic arithmetic with ``infinite congruences''; these infinite congruences coincide with the modern idea of compatible systems of congruences (inverse limits).
+In his notes, Gauss did not formally define these limits, but he knew how to add, subtract and multiply them.
+Gauss also could compute square roots, define a $p$-adic logarithm using the Taylor expansion of $\log(1+x)$, and extend it beyond its domain of convergence.
 More detective work is required to decrypt all of Gauss's calculations concerning $10$-adic logarithms.

-After writing this note I have discovered that Gauss's infinite congruences have also been noticed by user2554 (see also \cite{Conrad}) in a posting on math stackexchange \cite{MSE}.
+After having written the first version of this note I have discovered that Gauss's infinite congruences have been noticed by user2554 (see also \cite{Conrad}) in a posting on math stackexchange \cite{MSE} dated March 8, 2024.